george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 As per the MicroPython ESP32 [introduction](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html)...

-Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download#esp32) and select the GENERIC-SPIRAM firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have 4MB of SPI RAM, and which have been setup (as above) with ESP-IDF 4.x.
+Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download#esp32) and select the GENERIC firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have no external SPI RAM, and which have been setup (as above) with ESP-IDF 4.x.

+**Important:** I initially used the GENERIC-SPIRAM firmware, which is intended for boards that 4MB of _external_ pSRAM.
+The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however if you read on, it later states "4 MByte flash include [sic] in the WROOM32 module", i.e. it's not external.
+If you use the GENERIC-SPIRAM, it still works fine but you see these errors in the boot sequence:

+    E (593) spiram: SPI RAM enabled but initialization failed.
+Bailing out.
+    E (10) spiram: SPI RAM not initialized

 I chose the latest non-nightly (nightlies have the same name as the latest stable release with something like `-167-gf020eac6a` tagged on, the `gf020eac6a` doesn't seem to be a Git hash, perhaps it's some CI generated build number).

 Once downloaded, flash it to the board:

-    $ FIRMWARE=~/Downloads/esp32spiram-idf4-20191220-v1.12.bin .
+    $ FIRMWARE=~/Downloads/esp32-idf4-20191220-v1.12.bin
     $ esptool.py --port $PORT erase_flash
     $ esptool.py --port $PORT --chip esp32 write_flash -z 0x1000 $FIRMWARE